How to Get an American IP address in Canada

 That’s the encryption kicking in, saying you need the proper credentials to access the information in this area.
 The other thing VPNs use is called tunneling, and this is generally divided into PPTP, L2TP, SSTP, and OpenVPN, though there are other tunneling protocols out there.
 In most cases, you’ll use a PPTP or L2TP on your phones and tablets, while OpenVPN is for laptop/desktop operating systems.
 Fewer places have SSTP because its only available for Win 7 and Vista, but you’ll also see it around.

 Don’t get me wrong, proxies work, but there are a number of problems.
 First, if you use a proxy service, not all services will let you choose your location.
 This kind of service is more to “unblock” sites at work and school.

 Second, if you use an open proxy and are able to choose your location, you’re going to have to change proxy servers as the IP addresses expire.
-That means each time you want to use an American IP address in Canada, you’re going to have to find a new server, in a new location, and that’s going to take time.
+That means each time you want to use an American IP, you’re going to have to find a new server, in a new location, and that’s going to take time.
 Third, you can never be sure who the proxy administrator is, and you may run the risk of getting a heavily spammed IP, or getting your IP data side-jacked.